Reddit Community Discusses What Food Is Legitimately Good For Dogs As Opposed To Food That's Just Advertised As "Healthy"

 Research indicates that informed pet owners are more likely to make healthier choices for their pets, leading to improved overall well-being.

-21. "I had no idea blue buffalo was a bad choice for dog food."
+21. "I had no idea Blue Buffalo was a bad choice for dog food."

 For responsible pet owners, researching the food that you give to your pets is part of your responsibility.
-It is essential to keep in mind that not everything you hear or see in advertisements is reliable.